-In accordance with distinct mechanisms of sensorimotor processing, research has demonstrated differences in electrophysiological markers of error monitoring between intentional and stimulus-driven movement (Le Bars et al., 2019).
-Specifically, Le Bars et al.

-(2019) observed larger N2b amplitudes in response to deviant stimuli (i.e., compared to standard stimuli) in an oddball task when participants chose what motor activity to undertake.
+In accordance with distinct sensorimotor mechanisms, research has demonstrated differences in the neurophysiological response to mispredicted outcomes of intentional and stimulus-driven movement (Le Bars et al., 2019).
+Specifically, Le Bars et al. (2019) observed larger N2b amplitudes in response to deviant stimuli (i.e., compared to standard stimuli) in an oddball task when participants chose what motor activity to undertake.
 In contrast, Le Bars et al. (2019) found that this effect was absent for self-generated stimuli when the nature of participants' eliciting movement was determined by external cues.
 Significantly, larger N2b amplitudes have been attributed to the perception of error in relation to movement outcomes (see Ferdinand et al., 2008; Folstein & Van Petten, 2008).
-As noted by Le Bars et al. (2019), this finding suggests that an agent is more sensitive to error monitoring of the outcomes of movement when an agent has chosen what movement to undertake.
+As noted by Le Bars et al. (2019), this finding suggests that an agent is more sensitive to movement errors (i.e., show increased misprediction sensitivity) when they have chosen what action to undertake.

 Several questions are raised in association with the reviewed literature.
-Firstly, methodological confounds and discrepancies in previous findings warrant investigation into the role of action-effect predictability in sensory attenuation.
-Given that the sensory attenuation literature has commonly focused on effects involving the N1, and have attributed these to predictive mechanisms within the IFM, it would be informative to compare such effects with those pertaining to the predictability of externally-generated stimuli.
+Firstly, discrepancies in previous findings warrant investigation into the role of action-effect predictability in sensory attenuation of the auditory N1.
+Given that identity prediction of externally-generated stimuli has also been associated with reduced N1 amplitudes (e.g., Lange, 2009), it is necessary that the effects of action-effect predictability are compared with those of overall stimulus identity prediction.
 Through investigation of differences in P2 component amplitudes, the potential role of differences in attentional control may be further explored in the context of these effects also.
-Secondly, research has demonstrated differences in error monitoring (i.e., as reflected by differences in N2b amplitudes to predicted and unpredicted stimuli) based on whether participants have chosen what action to undertake.
-In contrast, effects involving attentional suppression on early cortical activation (i.e., N1 amplitudes) have been associated with whether participants have chosen when to act.
+Secondly, research has demonstrated differences in misprediction sensitivity (i.e., as reflected by differences in N2b amplitudes to predicted and unpredicted stimuli) based on whether participants have chosen what action to undertake (Le Bars et al., 2019).
+In contrast, effects involving attentional suppression on early cortical activation (i.e., N1 amplitudes) have been associated with whether participants have chosen when to act (Harrison et al., 2023; Harrison et al., 2021).
 Research is therefore needed to explore whether these effects represent the same underlying distinction (i.e., between volitional and stimulus-driven movement) or may be attributable to different mechanisms.